SALP Chapter 12

 "Really?"

 Would it be possible?
-Shaking off Rix didn't seem like it would be easy.
-Seeing how he held a position where he issued orders to other knights on his lord's behalf, he must be skilled even among Vigo's subordinates.
+Losing Rix didn't seem easy.
+Judging by how he gave orders to other knights on the lord's behalf, he was probably quite skilled among Vigo's subordinates.

 "Pardon?"